mlemacio/HW4/readme.md

 # HW4
 All questions must use hashmaps.
-All solutions should run in O(n) time.
+All solutions should run in the most efficient time possible.

 ## Documentation
 Hashmaps here: https://github.com/CS196Illinois/Lecture-Notes/blob/master/hashmaps.md <\n>